Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 # Pipeline1

-This pipeline automates the process of trimming, quality control, alignment, sorting, marking duplicates (if applicable), and generating gene counts from sequencing data.
-It uses several bioinformatics tools to achieve efficient processing and analysis.
+This document describes the Pipeline1 processing pipeline, which automates the analysis of sequencing data.
+It covers tasks like trimming, quality control, alignment, sorting, marking duplicates, and generating gene counts using various bioinformatics tools.
+The script is meant to be run on compatible systems, specifically on Linux environments or platforms like UNSW's Katana.
+This guide will help users customize the script as needed and understand where outputs are generated.

+Important!!
+When running the processing and analysis scripts, you're supposed to change the working directorys first, and follow the step-to-step instructions.

 ## Features